 You presumably have some rockstar sales professionals on your team, right?
 Don’t take them away from what they do best for too long, but work some time into their schedule to help mentor your newbies.
-Your new salespeople will learn powerful techniques right away, and will quickly learn what is a waste of their time.
+Your new salespeople will learn powerful techniques right away and will quickly learn what a waste of their time is.

 Get them using your tools and applications quickly

 Whatever sales tools, CMS, or applications you use, be sure to have login information and access ready for the new salespeople from day 1.
 Even if they don’t have any clients to call, they can still poke around and play with the applications your team uses in order to familiarize themselves.
 Consider giving them some demo projects to increase their familiarity.